Georgia State vs. Georgia Southern NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Georgia State has combined with its opponents to score more than 55 points in four of seven games this season.
+- Georgia State and its opponents have combined to score more than 55 points in four of seven games this season.

-- So far this season, 50% of Georgia Southern's games (3/6) have had more combined points than Saturday's total of 55.
+- Georgia Southern's games have gone over 55 points in three of six chances this season.

-- The two teams combine to score 47.6 points per game, 7.4 less than the over/under in this contest.
+- The combined points per game average of the two teams, 47.6, is 7.4 points fewer than Saturday's over/under.

-- This contest's over/under is 11.3 points under the 66.3 these two squads combine to give up per game in 2021.
+- The 66.3 points per game these two squads have allowed their opponents to score this season are 11.3 more than the 55 over/under in this contest.

-- The average total in Panthers games this season is 57.1, 2.1 points more than Saturday's total of 55.
+- The Panthers and their opponents have scored an average of 57.1 points per game in 2021, 2.1 more than Saturday's total.

-- The 55 total in this game is 1.5 points higher than the 53.5 average total in Eagles games this season.
+- The 53.5 PPG average total in Eagles games this season is 1.5 points fewer than this game's over/under.

 Georgia State Stats and Trends